oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/table-ai-assist/table-ai-assist.md

 In this task, you will learn how to install the add-in on a MS-Windows machine.
 If you are using a Mac, see the documentation for information on how to install the add-in on a Mac.

-> **Note:** The Oracle Autonomous Database for Excel is supported on Windows 10 and Windows 11 operating systems running Microsoft Excel 365.
+> **Note:** The Oracle Autonomous AI Database for Excel is supported on Windows 10 and Windows 11 operating systems running Microsoft Excel 365.

-To install the Oracle Autonomous Database for Excel, download the **`oracleplugin.zip`** file and extract it to get the `install.cmd` script file from your Database Actions instance.
+To install the Oracle Autonomous AI Database for Excel, download the **`oracleplugin.zip`** file and extract it to get the `install.cmd` script file from your Database Actions instance.

 **Download the add-in**